semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 module.secure("test")
 ```

-Regex matching is **unanchored**.
-For anchored matching, use `\A` for start-of-string anchoring and `\Z` for end-of-string anchoring.
-The next example, using the same expression as above but anchored, finds no matches:
+Regex matching is **left anchored** by default.
+To allow prefixes, use `.*` at the beginning of the regex.
+To match the end of a string, use `$`.
+The next example, using the same expression as above but anchored on the right, finds no matches:

 ```yaml
 rules: